How Do Corporations Work? What to Know About Shareholders, Directors, and Officers

 A business can register as a corporation in any state that it chooses, no matter where it does business.
 So you can be located in California or India and still incorporate your business in Delaware.

-Each state has its own rules and steps for making a business into a corporation.
-Most of the time, this process is done through the Secretary of State’s office in that state.
-This office keeps a record of all the corporations in the state and makes sure they follow the state’s business laws and rules.
+The incorporation process is done through the Secretary of State’s office in a given state.
+The Secretary of State keeps a record of all the corporations in the state and makes sure they are compliant with the state’s business laws and regulations.

-A corporation is legally governed by the laws of the state where the company is originally incorporated.
-This means that business owners can shop around and take advantage of the state laws that protect them best.
+The laws of the state where a company first incorporated legally govern a corporation.
+This means that business owners can shop around and take advantage of state laws that offer them the best protections.

 Which State is Best for Corporations?